okulov/django_weather/README.md

 ## Dependencies

+- Python 3.10
-- Django: The web framework used to develop this application.
+- Django 4.2.1: The web framework used to develop this application.
-- Redis: Used as a caching mechanism for storing temperature data.
+- Redis 4.5.5: Used as a caching mechanism for storing temperature data.
 - Google Search: The primary source of temperature information.

 ## Installation